libnyanpasu/libnyanpasu.github.io/tutorial/install.md

 ## Linux

-For Linux, due to the limitations of AppImage, we recommend using **Package Manager** to install or compile the program yourself.
+For Linux, due to the limitations of AppImage, we recommend using **Package Manager** to install or compile the app yourself.

-Tauri 2 is currently in beta, and when it is released we will introduce more package support, potentially FlatPak support[^2].
+Tauri 2 is currently in beta, and when it is released we will introduce more package support, and potentially Flatpak support[^2].

 ::: warning Note
 Installation via package management is currently not supported: